-If you've been dealing with dry skin and your efforts to manage it have hit a snag, go back to the beginning.
-Figure out the cause of dryness to enable you to select the best moisturizer.
+If you've been dealing with dry skin and your efforts to manage it have hit a snag, you should go back to the beginning.
+Figure out the cause of your dryness to find the best moisturizer.

 To understand what causes dry skin, we need to start by learning about sebum.

 Sebum is the body's natural moisturizer that protects the skin and hair from external pathogens and loss of water.

 The sebaceous glands occur everywhere on the human body except the palms and soles.
 These glands secrete sebum to the surface of the skin to help create a protective barrier and keep the skin smooth.